 Understanding Grief and loss

-It may be grief over a recent loss or a loss which happened long ago.
-While grief is natural, but if you find your grief is affecting your daily living and your relationship with a loved one.
-It is advisable that you process your grief with a professional counsellor.
+It may be grief over a recent loss or a loss that happened long ago.
+While grief is natural.
+However, if you find your grief affects your daily living and your relationship with a loved one, you should process your grief with a professional counsellor.

-Please contact Restoring Peace for more information on counselling and psychotherapy services for grief and loss.
+Restoring Peace provides counselling and psychotherapy services for grief and loss.